Teeth (Lady Gaga song): Reception

 Christina Aguilera.
 Slant Magazine's Sal Cinquemani said the song "sounds like something from Michael Jackson's last studio album as sung by Christina Aguilera ... that the closest she gets to another human being involves being tied up and bitten is revealing."
 Blogcritics' Clayton Perry said "Teeth", along with the tracks "Monster" and "Telephone", "thump harder than anything she's released thus far".
 In his review for Consequence of Sound, Tony Hardy describes the song as a "repetitive chant which gets its point across in the first verse, rendering the rest of it almost redundant".
 Nick Levine of Digital Spy said "Teeth" is "the most sonically intriguing thing GaGa's put her name to, an ode to rough sex conducted over an intense, tribal production that recalls Cher's 'Half Breed' and Fleetwood Mac's 'Tusk'."

 MusicOMH called "Teeth" the album's "biggest curveball" and said in its review, "It doesn't really go anywhere, the chorus getting mixed in with the verses, but it's still a compellingly dancey listen and may be indicative of where she's heading next".
 MuuMuse's Bradley Stern described the song as a "stomping, hoot-and-holler-worthy chant-along" that invites listeners to "cut loose and ... well, sink their teeth into the music".
 He added, "It's an odd choice to end the album, though a surefire crowd pleaser for live shows if the addictive backing beat is anything to judge by".
 Popjustice rated the song six out of eight and said it "foray[ed] into Black Betty territory".
 PopMatters' Evan Sawdey called "Teeth" Gaga's "most sonically adventurous song yet".
 Nick Hyman of Under the Radar said the song was the worst on the album.
-Vulture, an online blog associated with New York, included lyrics from "Teeth" in its "Best Lines" portal.
+Vulture, an online blog associated with New York Magazine, included lyrics from "Teeth" in its "Best Lines" portal.

 In 2017, Billboard ranked "Teeth" number six in its list of the 100 greatest "deep cuts" in 21st century pop music, writing that "what makes 'Teeth' so remarkable isn't its implied carnality... but the seething aggression lurking not far below the song's surface".